damian0815/reaper-pyramid-reclock/README.md

 * MIDI Realtime messages from Pyramid arrive in Reaper, on Track 1 (“midi ctl”).
 * JSFX input FX script on Track 1 listens to these messages and injects SPP messages to jump to a particular bar when START or CONTINUE message is received.
-* Output from Track 1 (which consists of the MIDI Realtime messages duplicated from the Pyramid along with additional SPP on start/continue) is sent to virtual midi loopback device (IAC b1)
+* Output from Track 1 (which consists of the MIDI Realtime messages duplicated from the Pyramid along with additional SPP on start/continue) is sent to virtual MIDI loopback device (IAC b1)
 * MIDI Realtime + SPP messages from IAC b1 arrive in Reaper, and Reaper uses them to sync.

 Surprisingly, it works.